Jičín

 Jičín ([ˈjɪtʃiːn]; Jitschin or Gitschin) is a town in the Hradec Králové Region of the Czech Republic.
 It has about 16,000 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument reservation.
+The historic town centre is well preserved and is protected as an urban monument reservation.

 The town's history is connected with Albrecht von Wallenstein who had rebuilt the town, and many sights bear his name.

-Administrative parts
+Administrative division

-Jičín is made up of town parts of Holínské Předměstí, Nové Město, Pražské Předměstí, Sedličky, Soudná, Staré Město and Valdické Předměstí, and villages of Dvorce, Hubálov, Moravčice, Popovice and Robousy.
+Jičín consists of 12 municipal parts (in brackets population according to the 2021 census):